hijha/twitter-miner/README.md

 # twitter-miner
-An data mining application for twitter
+A data mining application for twitter